DevScholar/rust-for-js-devs/src/testing/index.md

 ## Code coverage

-There is sophisticated tooling for .NET when it comes to analyzing test code coverage.
-In Visual Studio, the tooling is built-in and integrated.
-In Visual Studio Code, plug-ins exist. .NET developers might be familiar with [coverlet] as well.
+There is sophisticated tooling for JavaScript when it comes to analyzing test code coverage, such as Jest.

 Rust is providing [built-in code coverage implementations][built-in-cov] for collecting test code coverage.